Baby suddenly refusing bottle feedings, even if he had always taken to them? Discover the 9 things you need to try (even includes a free printable!).

 A few ideas include giving the bottle in your backyard or patio, in a different bedroom than where you’re used to, or in his high chair.
 Any place that you normally don’t give his bottles might be enough of a change to draw his curiosity and allow him to finish his milk.

-4. Introduce solid food
+4. Introduce solid food to mix things up

 If your baby has been drinking the same formula for months, there’s a good chance he’s getting tired of it.
 Mix it up by offering solid food during the day.
 Not only will solids help supply the calories he may be lacking, but they can also add the variety he craves.